petuum/autodist/_sources/README.md.txt

 - **Model and resource awareness**: Based on the compilation process, AutoDist analyzes the model and generates more optimal distribution strategies that adapt to both the ML properties and the cluster specification.

-Besides all these advanced features, AutoDist is cautiously designed to isolate the sophistication of distributed systems from ML prototyping, and exposes a simple API that makes it easy to use and switch between different distributed ML techniques for all-level users.
+Besides all these advanced features, AutoDist is designed to isolate the sophistication of distributed systems from ML prototyping, and exposes a simple API that makes it easy to use and switch between different distributed ML techniques for all-level users.